 - More on the dynamics of scarcity-based mental biases from Shankar Vedantam’s “Hidden Brain” NPR radio show and podcast.

-- Sendhil Mullainathan’s books – Scarcity: Why Having Too Little Means So Much and Scarcity: The New Science of Having Less and How it Defines our Lives (co-authored with Eldar Shafir).
+- Books by Sendhil Mullainathan and Eldar Shafir – Scarcity: Why Having Too Little Means So Much and Scarcity: The New Science of Having Less and How it Defines our Lives.

 - From Experience Life magazine, a round-up of wisdom from Brené Brown, including her thoughts on the concept of “sufficiency” and the gifts of imperfection.